-Mr Wilson is an exploration geologist with more than 25 years' experience within Australia and South East Asia.
+Mr Wilson is an exploration geologist with more than 25 years' experience in Australia and South East Asia.

-He is a foundation Director of GWR and has a long association with the Wiluna West Project and was instrumental in consolidating the ownership of the tenement package and bringing that tenement package to market.
-He is also very well respected by the Aboriginal communities in and around Wiluna and takes a leading role in negotiating and resolving Heritage and Native Title matters.
+Mr Wilson is a foundation Director of GWR and has a long association with the Wiluna West Project.
+He was instrumental in consolidating the ownership of the tenement package and bringing that tenement package to market.
+Mr Wilson is also very well respected by the Aboriginal communities in and around Wiluna and takes a leading role in negotiating and resolving Heritage and Native Title matters.

-Present ASX company directorships: Nil Previous ASX company directorships (last 3 years): Nil.
+Present ASX company directorships: Nil Previous ASX company directorships (last 3 years): Nil

-Chin An Lau - Non-executive director
+Chin An Lau - Non-executive Director

 Mr Lau is a qualified lawyer and owner of the legal practice Lau Moghan & Ee.
-Mr Lau is also a director of LTS Properties (M) Sdn Bhd and LTS Capital Sdn.
-Bhd which are both property development companies.
+Mr Lau is also a director of LTS Properties (M) Sdn Bhd and LTS Capital Sdn Bhd which are both property development companies.